 New Nature: Balsam Lake Mountain Wild Forest, Ulster County, NY, October 15, 2016 has been exhibited widely and was acquired by the Bowdoin College Museum of Art, ensuring its long-term preservation.
 I hope to place future recordings in other museum collections, to exhibit them in art spaces, and also to present them in nature centers, hospitals and other venues where they might reach broader audiences.

-In this work, I am interested in the traditions of Western landscape painting and photography, and how they are symptomatic of ideologies that were prevalent in the societies that produced them.
-If, for example, we understand the paintings of the Hudson River School and the frontier photographs of Carlton Watkins and his peers as expressions of the idea of manifest destiny, what kinds of landscape images might flow from the ideology of environmentalism in an age of climate change and mass extinction, as we come to realize that even the wildest places are being transformed by human impact.
+In this work, I am interested in the traditions of Western landscape painting and photography, and how they reflect our changing ideas about the natural world.
+If, for example, we understand the paintings of the Hudson River School and the frontier photographs of Carlton Watkins and his peers as expressions of manifest destiny, what kinds of landscape images might flow from the ideology of environmentalism in an age of climate change and mass extinction, as we come to realize that even the wildest places are being transformed by human impact?